Right Arrow

 Direct cost savings

-Calculate immediate returns from:
+Calculate direct returns from:

 Indirect benefits